 Here are just a few of my lessons from the last three years.
 Which of these resonates with you?

-• Organizations that provide clarity and purpose win big.
-When organizations provide a sense of certainty and clarity on what is important, it lowers anxiety and gives people a sense of safety.
-Make sure you are helping people see how what they do matters – which can be harder to see if they are working away from their teammates.
+Providing a sense of certainty and clarity on what is important lowers anxiety and gives people a sense of safety.
+Make sure you are helping people see how what they do matters.
+Working away from their teammates makes it harder for them to see.

-• Organizations can play an important role in mental health.
 The virus and its effects showed us that work impacts this more than we realized.
-And organizations and leaders can help, if they choose to.
+And organizations and leaders can help if they choose to.
 One of the good things about the last three years is that we talk about mental health and fitness more.
 More organizations are looking to help their team members if needed.
 What are you doing in this area?

-• Top-down approaches to work environments will lead to unintended consequences.
 This is a major reason why many Return to Office plans have failed.
-Perhaps the biggest lesson we can take from the pandemic is that we have all learned things that apply to the future.
+Perhaps the biggest lesson from the pandemic is that we all learned things that apply to the future.
 Relying on the lessons of leaders only is a recipe for possible problems.

-• We can create great results without everyone being together every day.
 Some were surprised by this fact, others felt vindicated.
-But the fact is that we know we can work at distance and be successful.
+But the fact is we know we can work at a distance and be successful.
 This doesn’t mean that all offices need to or should go away.
-This lesson is a call for organizations and leaders to create an environment that allows flexibility to address individual needs and situations.
+This lesson is a call for organizations and leaders to create flexible environments to address individual needs and situations.

-• The world of work keeps changing.
-This isn’t new, but the pace has been greater – with higher stakes than we have experienced in the past.
-This begs us to not try to create a new steady state solution (or even a policy), but to continue to flex, adjust, try, and learn.
+This isn’t new, but the pace has been greater, with higher stakes than we have ever experienced.
+This begs us to not try to create a new steady state solution (or even a policy).
+We must continue to flex, adjust, try, and learn.
 One of my biggest lessons has been to think pilot, not policy.
 I started saying that two years ago, and it is still true today.

-• Even when things are changing fast, foundational principles matter.
 Often when everything seems to be changing, we try to change everything!
 The lesson?
 Stay on your firm foundation.
 While context and more might be changing, human nature, motivation, and group dynamics aren’t.
-When we think about principles first, we can make better decisions about how to adjust to what is changing.
+By thinking about principles first, we make better decisions about how to adjust to what is changing.

 While I can’t say what every organization should learn, I have shared some lessons that are easy to see.
 Beyond my short list, I hope I can urge you and your organization to take the time to find your lessons from the lockdowns.